rhel-labs/instruqt/epel/01-epel-intro/assignment.md

 difficulty: ""
 timelimit: 3000
 ---
-In this lab, you will learn about [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel/), a series of community-maintained packages designed to increase the flexibility of working with Red Hat Enterprise Linux.
+In this lab, you will learn about [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel/), a repository of packages designed to increase the flexibility of working with Red Hat Enterprise Linux.
 EPEL has been curated such that none of the packages in EPEL should conflict with anything that ships with RHEL, meaning that EPEL enables greater flexibility for users while maximizing compatibility with RHEL.

 >**Note:** If you choose to use the RHEL web console at any point during this lab, you can log in using the following credentials:
 >- Username: rhel
 >- Password: redhat

 Suppose that you wish to use Conda for programming.
-In this lab, we will install Conda, but you can install any package from EPEL with the same steps, simply changing the name of the package you use in your `dnf install` command.
+In this lab, we will install Conda, but you can install any package from EPEL with the same steps by changing the name of the package in your `dnf install` command.

 First, let's try to install Conda without enabling EPEL.
 To do this, run the following command:
 ```bash